 Precordial catch syndrome is a non-serious and common condition that causes pain in the chest in the older children and young adults.
-The precordial syndrome causes pain in the front of the heart, this condition also known as Texidor’s twitch.
+The precordial syndrome can cause the pain in the front of the heart, this condition is also known as Texidor’s twitch.

 Usually, precordial catch syndrome pain goes away on its own and also not leave any impact.
 Keep reading this blog to know about the precordial catch syndrome symptoms and causes.

 Precordial catch syndrome was described in 1955 by Miller and Texidor.
 Miller described this condition after seeing the precordial pain in the people and himself.
 Precordial pain is a condition that causes sharp pain in the ribs.
 This pain comes in ribs and disappears quickly after a few minutes.

 The precordial chest pain occurs, when the nerves in the front of the chest as aggravate and squeeze.
 Precordial catch syndrome pain comes suddenly when the person takes rest.
 This chest pain makes breathing worse and it described as stabbing and sharp pain.

 This pain may not cause any surroundings of health issues and symptoms.
 Precordial catch pain does not require any treatment, but if you want then you can take anti-inflammatory medicines to reduce the pain.
 Let’s check out some precordial catch symptoms.

 (Also read: How To Get Water Out Of Your Ear)

 What Are The Symptoms of Precordial Catch Syndrome

 The pain of precordial catch syndrome normally occurs when the people are taking rest, such as when you bending over and in a slouched position.
 The pain of precordial chest pain is to report a stabbing pain in the chest when you breathe.
 This pain often occurs below the left nipple.